Bachelor of Science in Education - English Education

 - Annotated Bibliography – English Education majors are expected to develop at teacher-scholars and to identify an area of academic inquiry for which they would like to continue researching after graduation.

-- Teacher Work Sample– The Teacher Work Sample, or TWS, is a common assessment for all education majors across Delta State University and the state of Mississippi.
+- Impact on Student Learning – The Impact on Student Learning project, or ISL, is a common assessment for all education majors across Delta State University and the state of Mississippi.
 It is a reflective document that should be constructed hand-in-hand with the Two-Week Unit Plans that are submitted for evaluation in CUR 485 and ENG 486.

 The B.S.E. in Secondary Education English has a two-year, graduated series of clinical experiences beginning in the Junior year.
 The clinical experiences are scheduled as follows:

 - Junior Year Pre-Internship:

 - All candidates will participate in a pre-internship that runs for 10 weeks in the fall and spring semesters of the Junior year.

 - Senior Year Internship: